flurdy/doubledragon/README.md

 Flux v2 also prefer to use [Kustomize](https://kustomize.io), but you do not have to use it.

+Flux can act directly in your cluster, but this setup does everything via config files and git.

-So a repo can look like this at the start:
+So a Flux repo may look like this at the start:

     |-- apps
     |   |-- base